Volkswagen Passat (North America and China): North America (2019)

-For the 2020 model year, the Passat NMS received a major change, with revised exterior styling and wheel combinations, a suite of standard driver assistance technologies, and a 6.33-inch touchscreen infotainment system with next-generation VW CarNet 4G LTE in-vehicle telematics.
+The 2020 MY Passat is essentially a reskinned version of the earlier model, foregoing the Volkswagen Group MQB platform used on most other Volkswagen models.
+Features include revised exterior styling and wheel combinations, a suite of standard driver assistance technologies, and a 6.33-inch touchscreen infotainment system with next-generation VW CarNet 4G LTE in-vehicle telematics.
+It is exclusive to North America, as China gets its own version of Passat.

-Volkswagen decided not to design the second generation Passat NMS on the Volkswagen Group MQB platform that underpins most Volkswagen products, meaning that the vehicle is essentially a reskinned version of the earlier model.
 The revised Passat NMS does not offer a fully digital LCD instrument cluster or an 8-speed automatic transmission that are offered on other VW models.
-The second generation Passat NMS is exclusive to North America, as China gets its own version of Passat.
 The Passat had previously been discontinued in Mexico after the 2018 model year and this revised Passat is not sold in that market, with the Jetta taking its place.

 The second generation is still powered by a 174 hp, 2.0-liter TSI I4 gasoline engine and six-speed automatic transmission from the first generation, the new Passat is available in four trim levels: base S, midlevel SE, sporty R-Line, and range-topping SEL.
 Only the SEL offers full leather-trimmed seating surfaces, a Fender premium audio system and Park Distance Control (PDC).
 The R-Line sports a unique front fascia, as well as larger alloy wheels and tires.
 The 2020 Passat went on sale at Volkswagen dealerships nationwide in the fall of 2019.

 In the Canadian market, the Passat is offered in three trim levels: Comfortline, Highline and Execline (available with the optional R-Line package).

-Apart from the North American market, this version of the Passat is also available in the Middle East.
+Apart from the North American market, this version of the Passat is also available in the Middle East with the 2.5-litre engine until its discontinuation in 2022.

 Discontinuation and Limited Edition

-After initially planning to discontinue the Passat in 2023, Volkswagen ended Passat production in the United States after the 2022 model year due to slow sales and the rising popularity of crossovers and SUVs.
+After initially planning to discontinue the Passat in 2023, Volkswagen ended Passat production in the United States after the 2022 model year.
 The final build rolled off the Chattanooga production line in December 2021.
-To commemorate the end of the Passat nameplate and production in the United States (which the brand had continuously sold since 1973), Volkswagen offered a Passat Limited Edition with 1,973 produced in four different color combinations.
+To commemorate the end of the Passat nameplate (which VW had offered since 1973) and production in the United States, Volkswagen offered a Limited Edition with 1,973 produced in four different color combinations.
 The production figures for the Limited Edition Passat signify the following: